fantastic001/VertexVoyage/doc/Seminar1/paper.md

 <!-- corruptibility on big networks  -->

 In experiments, it was observed that label propagation algorithm can produce balanced partitions which also preserves community structure to some extent.
-In the table below, average balance and edge cut for label propagation and modified LFM algorithm are shown for various real world networks when number of partitions is set to 4.
+In the Table 14, average balance and edge cut for label propagation and modified LFM algorithm are shown for various real world networks when number of partitions is set to 4.

 | Network | Balance - LPA | Edge cut - LPA | Balance - LFM | Edge cut - LFM |